Are walking pads worth it? I swapped my outdoor walks for treadmill strolls for 3 weeks to find out

 The Citysports under-desk treadmill offers speeds from 1km/h to 6km/h and has an LED display that tracks your workouts in real time, offering time, speed, and distance stats.
 It also predicts the calories you've burnt.
 It has a small remote to help you control the machine easily and shock absorption technology in the pad to help you move quietly.

 A walking pad is a small treadmill designed to help you get your steps in from the comfort of your own home.
-Slimmer and less cumbersome than the type of treadmill you find in a gym, a walking pad is designed to be packed up and folded away when not in use, making them suitable for smaller spaces.
+Slimmer and less cumbersome than the type of treadmill you find in a gym, a walking pad is designed to be packed up and folded away when not in use, making it suitable for smaller spaces.

 A walking pad can be positioned in your bedroom, sitting room, or office, under your desk, by your bed, or in front of the TV.
 Some also come with handles or mini desks attached, while others offer an incline and an opportunity to run on them as well.